Scope

 • Ketamine

-• IV 1-1.5mg/kg total dose may be needed if sole agent but less (0.5mg/kg) may be sufficient in combination with other sedatives.
+• 1-1.5mg/kg total dose may be needed if sole agent but less (0.5mg/kg) may be sufficient in some patients in combination with other sedatives.

 • IM: 4-5mg/kg